arabellas-craft/arabellas-craft.github.io/_posts/2025-12-15-new-years-in-irish-folklore.md

 On Handsel Monday—the first Monday of the year—children went visiting for small money gifts.
 It was considered unlucky to refuse them.
 Some households gave small sweet cakes instead of coins.

-This conflicted with another belief from Clare: giving out money on Handsel Monday meant "you would be giving it out the whole year round" ([Dúchas](https://www.duchas.ie/en/cbes/5177638/5175075/5192101)).
+This conflicted with another belief from Clare: giving out money on Handsel Monday meant "you would be giving it out the whole year round" ([Dúchas](https://www.duchas.ie/en/cbes/5177638/5175075/5192101){:target="_blank" rel="noopener noreferrer"}).
 The customs didn't always align perfectly, even within the same communities.

 Groups of men called "mummers" also went house to house on New Year's Day, singing and dancing and gathering money.
-A Longford account specifies "it is only the big men that disguise themselves, who are called 'Mummers'" ([Dúchas](https://www.duchas.ie/en/cbes/5009143/4991020/5099983)).
-In Galway, boys went out to gather money and were also called mummers ([Dúchas](https://www.duchas.ie/en/cbes/4566073/4564574/4574296)).
+A Longford account specifies "it is only the big men that disguise themselves, who are called 'Mummers'" ([Dúchas](https://www.duchas.ie/en/cbes/5009143/4991020/5099983){:target="_blank" rel="noopener noreferrer"}).
+In Galway, boys went out to gather money and were also called mummers ([Dúchas](https://www.duchas.ie/en/cbes/4566073/4564574/4574296){:target="_blank" rel="noopener noreferrer"}).

 ## Looking at New Year's Customs from a Modern Lens